-A.2 Conditional reciprocity
+A.2.
+Conditional reciprocity

 By conditional reciprocity, we refer to motives that are embedded in long-term relationships of bilateral exchange.
-We focus here on instrumental reciprocity, where mutual exchange is motivated by the expectation of future reciprocation (cf. Coate & Ravallion 1993, Karlan et al. 2009), as this model most transparently leads to empirical predictions that can be tested with the data at our disposal.
-Other models of reciprocity, and most notably the intrinsic, preference-based reciprocity modeled by Rabin (1993) and Falk & Fischbacher (2006), produce similar predictions.
-However, since our intent is not to differentiate between these different types of conditional reciprocity, we present a simple model of dynamic limited commitment that captures many of the central tenets of the wider literature.22
+We focus here on instrumental reciprocity, where mutual exchange is motivated by the expectation of future reciprocation (cf. Coate and Ravallion, 1993; Karlan et al., 2009), as this model most transparently leads to empirical predictions that can be tested with the data at our disposal.
+Other models of reciprocity, and most notably the intrinsic, preference-based reciprocity modeled by Rabin (1993) and Falk and Fischbacher (2006), produce similar predictions.
+However, since our intent is not to differentiate between these different types of conditional reciprocity, we present a simple model of dynamic limited commitment that captures many of the central tenets of the wider literature.

-The basic idea is easily illustrated by a model of risk sharing under dynamic limited commitment (Ligon et al. 2002, Foster & Rosenzweig 2001).
-Following Foster & Rosenzweig (2001), we assume i has stationary, single-period utility specified by (8), but allow for the possibility that i expects to benefit from future interaction with j:
+The basic idea is easily illustrated by a model of risk sharing under dynamic limited commitment (Ligon et al., 2002; Foster and Rosenzweig, 2001).
+Following Foster and Rosenzweig (2001), we assume i has stationary, single-period utility specified by Eq.
+(A.1), but allow for the possibility that i expects to benefit from future interaction with j:

-$$U{it} = u_i(x{it} - \tau{jit}) + \gamma{ij}u_j(x{jt} + \tau{jit}) + E\sum{s=t+1}^{\infty} \delta^{s-t}[u_i(x{is} - \tau{jis}) + \gamma{ij}u_j(x{js} + \tau{jis})]$$ (A.3)
+$$U{it} = u_i (x{it} - \tau{jit}) + y{ij} u_j (x{jt} + \tau{jit}) + E \sum{s=t+1}^{\infty} \delta^{s-t} \left[ u_i (x{is} - \tau{jis}) + y{ij} u_j (x{js} + \tau{jis}) \right]$$ (A.3)

-The first part of this equation is identical to the altruistic model (8), while the second term captures the discounted expected utility of the relationship.
+The first part of this equation is identical to the altruistic model (A.1), while the second term captures the discounted expected utility of the relationship.

 This formulation produces two key insights relevant to the current analysis.
 First, when contracts are not fully enforceable ex-post, transfers received in the current period will depend on past transfers given.
 Models using conditional reciprocity norms generate the same prediction.
-For the LC model, this property is formally derived in Appendix A.3, however the intuition is straightforward: In the stationary model of (8), i and j will transfer the necessary τ{jit} to equate the ratio of their ex post marginal utilities to γ (or $1/\gamma$ if $x_i < x_j$).
-If γ is sufficiently small, i and j operate in autarky.
-By contrast, in the dynamic model specified by (9), i and j also derive utility from expected future interactions and transfers, and so may adjust the ratio of marginal utilities at time t to maintain the relationship and avoid reversion to a series of static Nash equilibria.
-Intuitively, when i suffers a shock in period t, the marginal utility of τ{ijt} will be quite high and so he will be willing to sacrifice a greater share of his continuation utility in exchange for a larger transfer at t.
-As a result, we expect transfers from i to j sent in response to a shock to be decreasing in the net balance of transfers previously made from i to j (denoted by T{iit}^{net}):
+For the LC model, this property is formally derived in Appendix A.3, however the intuition is straightforward: In the stationary model of Eq.
+(A.1), i and j will transfer the necessary $\tau{jit}$ to equate the ratio of their ex post marginal utilities to $\gamma$ (or $1/\gamma$ if $x_i < x_j$ ).
+If $\gamma$ is sufficiently small, i and j operate in autarky.
+By contrast, in the dynamic model specified by Eq.
+(A.3), i and j also derive utility from expected future interactions and transfers, and so may adjust the ratio of marginal utilities at time t to maintain the relationship and avoid reversion to a series of static Nash equilibria.
+Intuitively, when i suffers a shock in period t, the marginal utility of $\tau{ijt}$ will be quite high and so he will be willing to sacrifice a greater share of his continuation utility in exchange for a larger transfer at t.
+As a result, we expect transfers from t to t sent in response to a shock to be decreasing in the net balance of transfers previously made from t to t (denoted by t):